microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0/Microsoft.Graph.Teams.md

 ### [New-MgTeamChannel](New-MgTeamChannel.md)
 Create a new channel in a team, as specified in the request body.
+When you create a channel, the maximum length of the channel's `displayName` is 50 characters.
+This is the name that appears to the user in Microsoft Teams.
+If you're creating a private channel, you can add a maximum of 200 members.

 ### [New-MgTeamChannelEmail](New-MgTeamChannelEmail.md)
 Provision an email address for a channel.